 The scheduling process begins in the spring.
-Program of Studies booklets are distributed to high school students in their advisory periods where they will discuss their overall educational plans and schedule for the coming year.
+The Program of Studies is made available to students and is reviewed during their advisory where they will discuss their overall educational plans and schedule for the coming year.
 Middle school students participate in scheduling programs at the MSMHS New Student Orientation Night and consult directly with MSMHS administration and counselors.
 During individual group meetings, incoming students and families learn about specific courses and opportunities, and are advised about their selections for the coming year.